 Poor quality data is a huge issue when it comes to ITAM for a number of reasons but especially when it comes to financial impacts, asset refreshes, usage misunderstandings, and equipment loses.
 A CMDB with incorrect data can’t provide you with the accurate financial impact from your license usage.
 Additionally, not knowing what assets you have in the field or how they are impacting each other will become a huge issue when it’s time to replace equipment.
 Misunderstanding how your equipment is used or who’s using what and when has a big impact when it comes to refreshes.
 Lastly, it’s shockingly easy to lose track of expensive equipment when you’re lacking quality data and a proper discovery tool.

-Now that we’ve covered the consequences of bad and incomplete data flowing through your CMDB, I recommend checking out the on-demand webinar I recently co-hosted, “Why Can’t I Trust You?
+Now that we’ve covered the disadvantages of poor configuration management and of bad and incomplete data flowing through your CMDB, I recommend checking out the on-demand webinar I recently co-hosted, “Why Can’t I Trust You?
 IT Asset Data Quality Pitfalls and Opportunities.”
 It focuses on what you should do to maintain high quality CMDB data, including best practices and tips for successful CMDB adoption, tool selection criteria, and automated discovery methods.

 Benoit Tessier, EasyVista Director of Product Marketing, is an IT veteran with 20+ years of professional IT Service Management experience.
 He has extensive knowledge on process implementation and technical integrations, and has presented at ITSM conferences around the world.
 In this role, he helps lead the marketing direction and strategic vision for EasyVista’s services and solutions.

 Take the first step in transforming your service today.